shadowsocks/ShadowsocksX-NG/README.md

 - Ability to check update from GitHub.
 - White domain list & white IP list
 - Use ss-local from shadowsocks-libev 2.5.6
 - Ability to update PAC by download GFW List from GitHub.
+(You can even customize your list)
-- Ability to update white list from GutHub.
+- Ability to update ACL white list from GutHub.
+(You can even customize your list)
 - Show QRCode for current server profile.
 - Scan QRCode from screen.
+- Import config.json to config all your servers (SSR-C# password protect not supported yet)
 - Auto launch at login.
 - User rules for PAC.
-- Support OTA
+- Support for OTA is removed
 - An advance preferences panel to configure:
   - Local socks5 listen address.
   - Local socks5 listen port.
   - Local socks5 timeout.
   - If enable UDP relay.
   - GFW List url.
-  - White List url.
+  - ACL White List url.
-  - Auto update PAC list & white list.
+  - ACL GFW list and proxy bach CHN list.
 - Manual spesify network service profiles which would be configure the proxy.
 - Could reorder shadowsocks profiles by drag & drop in servers preferences panel.
+- Auto check update (unable to auto download)

 ## Different from orignal ShadowsocksX